sadsoap/cse15l-lab-reports/LabReport3.md

 ## Part 2 - Researching Commands
 I have chosen to research the `grep` command, and used one website to learn about each of the four command options I used.
-It is linked [here](https://man7.org/linux/man-pages/man1/grep.1.html), but I will also link it at the end of every section for each option.
+It is located at [https://man7.org/linux/man-pages/man1/grep.1.html](https://man7.org/linux/man-pages/man1/grep.1.html), but I will also provide the url at the end of every section for each option.
 (I used the Linux manual page.)

 *Note: For simplicity's sake, and to avoid having to do